 There is an in-house legal team.
-The Legal team work closely with all teams across the Authority providing risk-based advice.
+The Legal team works closely with all teams across the Council providing risk-based advice and ongoing support for projects and service delivery.

 Directors have accountability within their Directorates to ensure that policies are adhered to and understand that they must notify the statutory officers if they are concerned about compliance within their areas.